jankoperski213-svg/Cybersec/Journey To Cybersecurity.md

 ### First Month of Learning
 I began with **Introduction to Cybersecurity (Cisco Networking Academy)**.
-Notes are available in the branch: `Introduction-To-Cybersec`.
+Notes are available in the branch: `Foundations`.

 ---